Skip to main content

 Infant loss, regardless of the brevity of a baby’s life, is reported to be among the most painful experiences a human being can have.
 Pregnancy loss, embryo loss and even unsuccessful cycles of fertility treatment can all bring up similar emotions.

-It's never easy to talk about sensitive topics, and loss and grief often bring up uncomfortable feelings that are hard to put into words.
+It's never easy to talk about sensitive topics, and loss and grief can bring up uncomfortable feelings that are hard to put into words.
 We worry so much about saying the wrong thing that we often say nothing at all.

 Whether you are the one experiencing the loss or the one trying to find a way to offer comfort, it's challenging.